Risheit/Scenes/docs/ExampleUseCase.md

 ```

 `TrapSection` is only read if the player has triggered a trap since
 entering the room.
-This is accomplished by `reader` initally querying `sceneLog`
+This is accomplished by `reader` initially querying `sceneLog`
 for `BattleRoom` to get the final value in the result vector,
 finding at what line the player initially entered the room. `reader` then queries
 `eventLog` for `triggeredTrap` to get the final value in the result